-12. James Rachels, "Vegetarianism and 'The Other Weight Problem,' "in World Hunger and Moral Obligations, ed.
+12. James Rachels, "Vegetarianism and 'The Other Weight Problem,' in World Hunger and Moral Obligation of the Company of the C tions, ed.
 William Aiken and Hugh La Follette (Englewood Cliffs, New Jersey: Prentice-Hall, 1970), p.

 14. Singer, Animal Liberation, p.
 99.